alopez96/personal-blog/content/blog/web-design-tips/index.md

 There is more to design than this.
 But these are some quick tips that I wish I knew when I made my first website.

 Subscribe to get updates when there is a new post.
-Follow me on Social Media if you wish to stay connected.
+Follow me on Social Media to stay connected.